stadiamaps/ferrostar/README.md

 [Why a new SDK?](https://stadiamaps.notion.site/Next-Gen-Navigation-SDK-f16f987bfa5a455296b0671636033cdb)

+## Current status

-Current state: Until we note otherwise, the project is under active development and the code is not ready for use in apps.
+The project is under active development and the code is not yet ready for use in apps in any way, shape, or form.
 We are still working out multiple elements of the high-level design and will post updates as interfaces and other pieces of the design start to stabilize.

+That said, we are coming quickly to a point where we can actually iterate on concepts, and we are already able to run end-to-end unit tests that call Rust code from an idiomatic wrapper on iOS.
+We are focusing on iterating on the design with iOS first, and once we feel we have answered the important design questions, we can translate the concepts to Android and iterate on the core in parallel.

 ## Project Goals